Power BI - basic concepts for Power BI service

-- navigation bar
+- navigation pane (left nav)

-- dashboard with tiles
+- canvas (in this case, dashboard with tiles)

 - Q&A question box

-- help and feedback buttons
+- icon buttons, including help and feedback

-- dashboard title
+- dashboard title (navigation path, aka breadcrumbs)

 - Office 365 app launcher

-- Power BI home buttons
+- Power BI home button

 We'll dig into these later, but first let's review some Power BI concepts.